SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

   java.lang.IllegalStateException: Failed to load ApplicationContext
      Caused by: org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'springSecurityFilterChain' defined in class path resource [org/springframework/security/config/annotation/web/configuration/WebSecurityConfiguration.class]: Bean instantiation via factory method failed; nested exception is org.springframework.beans.BeanInstantiationException: Failed to instantiate [javax.servlet.Filter]: Factory method 'springSecurityFilterChain' threw exception; nested exception is org.springframework.beans.factory.NoSuchBeanDefinitionException: No qualifying bean of type 'org.springframework.security.oauth2.jwt.JwtDecoder' available
    ```
-   As of version `1.6.0` you need to make use of XSUAA Spring Boot Starter in order to leverage auto-configuration.
+   As of version `1.6.0` you need to make use of XSUAA Spring Boot Starter in order to leverage autoconfiguration.
    Make use of the Xsuaa Spring Boot Starter dependency as explained [here](README.md#maven-dependencies).

 #### NoUniqueBeanDefinitionException, APPLICATION FAILED TO START
 ```
     Parameter 1 of method xsuaaJwtDecoder in com.sap.cloud.security.xsuaa.autoconfiguration.XsuaaResourceServerJwkAutoConfiguration required a single bean, but 2 were found...
 ```
-  In case you use the `xsuaa-spring-boot-starter`, read the [auto-configuration](https://github.com/SAP/cloud-security-xsuaa-integration/tree/master/spring-xsuaa#auto-configuration) section.
+  In case you use the `xsuaa-spring-boot-starter`, read the [autoconfiguration](https://github.com/SAP/cloud-security-xsuaa-integration/tree/master/spring-xsuaa#auto-configuration) section.

 #### Multiple XSUAA Bindings (broker & application)
 If your application is bound to two XSUAA service instances (one of plan `application` and another one of plan `broker`), you run into the following issue:

 ```
-IllegalStateException: Found more than one xsuaa bindings.
+IllegalStateException: Found more than one Xsuaa bindings.
 Please consider unified broker plan or use com.sap.cloud.security:spring-security client library.
 ```
 Or,
 ```